m-rosinsky/developer-qual/python/01_DataTypes/tutorials/05_FormatStrings.md

 f-strings can do more than just plug in values--they can format them in specific ways as well!

-For instance, when let's say we're printing a monetary value:
+For instance, let's say we're printing a monetary value:

 ```python3
 order_total = 17.40